Most people are familiar with 1 Thess 5:17

 Coming back around to "praying," 1 Thess 5:17 says,

-From my main article, What is "prayer" according to the scriptures?, you know that προσευχη is fundamentally a "toward-vow."
+Here's the solution: From my main article, What is "prayer" according to the scriptures?, you know that προσευχη is fundamentally a "toward-vow."
 Since it is in the middle voice, we understand that 1 Thess 5:17's use of the word means that you vow toward something such as to enter into that vow.
-Now there is no problem with this verse.
-You make the vow toward something and then then don't cease from that vow, don't change your mind, don't waver, and don't back off from your declaration or intent made in faith.
+Now you will see that there is no problem with this verse.
+You make the vow and declaration toward something and then then don't cease from that vow, don't change your mind, don't forsake it, don't abandon it, don't back off from that declaration or intent made in faith.
 Here you see that the actual Koine Greek definition of the word makes sense, whereas the more limited English, traditional meaning is impossible.

 I grant this work to the public domain.